openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 - **Superior Concentration (tier 1 - 3, your choice):** When you take the *sustain a boon* minor action, you may sustain one additional boon per tier of this feat which you possess.

-> ##### Example Simple Monster Build: Swamp Snakes
+> ##### Example Simple Enemy NPC Build: Swamp Snakes
 >
-> Returning to the example at the beginning of this section, let's build our venomous swamp snakes imagining that the party is made up of 3rd level characters, and thus we choose to make the Swamp Snakes using the row for level 3 Monsters.
+> Returning to the example at the beginning of this section, let's build our venomous swamp snakes imagining that the party is made up of 3rd level characters, and thus we choose to make the Swamp Snakes using the row for level 3 NPCs.
 We decide that the snakes aren't particularly tough to kill, so referencing the Simple Build Table, we'll give them the low end of the suggested range and settle on 14 hit points each.
 When it comes to defenses, snakes are fast, mildly sturdy, and weak willed.
 So, we'll go with the high range for Guard: 18, the middle range for Toughness: 15, and the low range for Resolve: 12.
 We'll only assign one primary attribute, giving the snakes an Agility of 5, and we'll assign Perception, Fortitude, and Deception as secondary attributes with a score of 4.
 >
 > When it comes to feats, we decide to highlight the danger of the venom by choosing Multi Bane Specialist and Bane Focus to allow the snakes to inflict both the stunned and persistent damage banes whenever they land a damaging attack that exceeds the target's defense by 5 or more.

 #### Boss NPCs

-A Boss is a single monster or NPC that is capable of taking on a group of characters due to its extraordinary prowess in combat.
+A Boss is a single enemy NPC that is capable of taking on a group of characters due to its extraordinary prowess in combat.
 Bosses could be epic villains that the party has been pursuing for the entire campaign, such as the Lich King Akrakus, or they could be monstrous beasts with little backstory that simply serve as a dramatic milestone in the course of a larger adventure, such as a bridge troll that must be defeated before the PCs can progress.
 Other examples of bosses include the Kraken, a legendary gunslinger, a dragon, or the general of an alien armada.

-When you decide that one of your monsters or NPCs merits boss status, use the Boss NPC Build Table to generate statistics in the same way you would if using the simple build rules described previously.
+When you decide that one of your NPCs merits boss status, use the Boss NPC Build Table to generate statistics in the same way you would if using the simple build rules described previously.
 You'll notice that bosses have more hit points, higher defenses, and better attributes in order to account for their ability to take on entire parties of PCs alone.
 When using the complex build, you can alter your villain's hit points and defenses based on this table to better represent the appropriate strength of a boss.

 <div class="table-no-body"></div>
 | BOSS NPC BUILD |